codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

       * `<codefresh-account-id>` is mandatory only for _tunnel-based Hybrid GitOps Runtimes_ , which is also the default access mode.
 Automatically populated by Codefresh in the installation command.
       * `<codefresh-api-key>` is the API key, either an existing one or a new API key you generated.
 When generated, it is automatically populated in the command.
       * `<runtime-name>` is the name of the GitOps Runtime, and is either `codefresh` which is the default, or the custom name you define.
-      * `<helm-repo-name>` is the name of the repo in which to store the Helm chart, and must be identical to the `<helm-repo-name>` you defined in _step 3_, either `cf-gitops-runtime` which is the default, or any custom name you define.
       * `gitops-runtime` is the chart name defined by Codefresh, and cannot be changed.
       * GitOps with Argo CD installation:
         * `argo-cd.fullnameOverride=codefresh-argo-cd` is mandatory when _installing GitOps with Argo CD_ to avoid conflicts at the cluster-level for resources in both the Community Argo CD and GitOps Runtime's Argo CD.